-The educational farm is Stanford's home for hands-on learning in sustainable agriculture.
-The farm is a living laboratory offering academic and experiential learning opportunities for the Stanford community and beyond.
-The farm utilizes agroecological relationships and natural diversity to grow over 200 varieties of vegetables, flowers, herbs, field crops and fruit.
+The O'Donohue Family Stanford Educational Farm is Stanford's living laboratory for hands-on learning in sustainable agriculture.
+We utilize agroecological relationships and natural diversity to grow over 200 varieties of vegetables, flowers, herbs, field crops and fruit.
 Students come to the farm to test new ideas about the biological, social and environmental aspects of farming and gain experience in the practice of sustainable agriculture.
-On-farm research provides students hands-on learning opportunities.
+On-farm research spaces also provide faculty and students with hands-on learning opportunities agroecology, engineering, and more.

 We provide hands-on learning experiences and student research opportunities in sustainable small-scale and urban agriculture.

 We offer workshops, volunteer opportunities, wellness courses and a space for student sustainability groups.

 How to find us and our operating hours